-- (1) Transfer of leave between employees will be permitted when the receiving employee has exhausted all categories of accrued leave and is unable to work for the employee's own personal health reasons. - (2) Only compensatory time, vacation leave and holiday leave can be transferred into a recipient's sick leave balance.
-Transferred leave must be in whole hours only. - (3) Transfer of hours is limited to two hundred forty (240) hours per calendar year.
-All transfer requests must be accompanied by an original physician's statement indicating that leave is needed for medical reasons and specifying the amount of leave needed.
-An employee will not be allowed to receive more donated leave than the physician's statement has indicated is needed to cover the employee's absence. - (4) The donor employee must retain a minimum vacation leave balance of eighty These policies do not create a contract of employment.
-Employment for non-classified employees remains "at will".
+- (1) Transfer of leave between employees will be permitted when the receiving employee has exhausted all categories of accrued leave and is unable to work due to the employee's own personal health reasons or due to the serious health condition of the employee's immediate family member.
+For purposes of this section, "immediate family member" shall be defined consistent with the provisions of section D (1) (a) above.
+Transfer of leave may also be permitted for other catastrophic personal events as approved by the County Manager including, but not limited to, loss of property due to fire and/or natural disaster. - (2) Only compensatory time, vacation leave and holiday leave can be transferred into a recipient's sick leave balance.
+Transferred leave must be in whole hours only. - (3) Transfer of hours is limited to four hundred eighty (480) hours per calendar year.
+All transfer requests due to the illness or injury of an employee or an employee's immediate family member must be accompanied by an original physician's statement indicating that leave is needed for medical reasons and specifying the amount of leave needed.
+An employee will not be allowed to receive more donated leave than the physician's statement has indicated is needed to cover the employee's absence.
+Transfer requests due to catastrophic personal event must be accompanied by documentation of the event.
+Examples of acceptable documentation include, but are not limited to, a newspaper article, copy of insurance claim, police report or property deed.

-(80) hours.

-- (5) Once processed by Department of Human Resources Management staff, transfer of hours is final and cannot be reversed. - (6) Copy of a completed transfer form must be submitted to each employee's Appointing Authority for payroll purposes. - (7) An employee using transferred leave will not accrue vacation leave.
+- (4) The donor employee must retain a minimum vacation leave balance of eighty (80) hours. - (5) Once processed by Department of Human Resources Management staff, transfer of hours is final and cannot be reversed. - (6) Copy of a completed transfer form must be submitted to each employee's Appointing Authority for payroll purposes. - (7) An employee using transferred leave will not accrue vacation leave.